 While there is no class attendance requirement, ten "pop quizzes" (assigned at the discretion of the instructor) will take place throughout the semester.
 They will typically comprise a single question or problem given at the start of class.
 These questions will be easy to answer if you are attending class regularly and keeping up with readings.

-As with class exams, there is no make-up for these quizzes.
+As with class exams, there is no make-up for these quizzes, although allowance will be made for medical absence or conference attendance.
 It is therefore in your best interests to attend class regularly and punctually.

 Grading